cmaddux/neo4j-graph-group/README.md

-A mega solution to a pretty simple code challenge that I made a bit of a mess of.
+A large solution to a simple graph-related coding challenge trying out Node.js fastify and Neo4j.

 ## Requirements